 It began as a birthday party on a farm, now Blackwoodstock Festival runs for three days on an idyllic location on New Caledonia's West Coast.
 Simon Day spoke to organiser Jean-Marc Desvals about growing the island's indie rock scene, how to attract big artists to New Caledonia, and the 'spirit of the cow'.

 An innovative piece of theatre has resurfaced a long forgotten story, which had a lasting affect on race relations in New Zealand.
-Simon Day spoke to director Katie Parker about The Haka Party Incident.
+Simon Day spoke to director Katie Wolfe about The Haka Party Incident.

 With the Social Enterprise World Forum in Christchurch from September 27 - 29, The Spinoff is examining the way the sector is changing our economy.
 Alex Hannant, CEO of the Ākina Foundation, spoke to Simon Day about the development of the socially conscious business in New Zealand.